oxidane/tmuxomatic/README.md

-## Contributor Agreement
+## Contributor agreement

 Pull requests must be original source, or properly attributed public domain source.
-By submitting, you agree that your contribution will inherit the current copyright and license, and will be subject to future changes.
+By submitting, you agree that your contribution will inherit the current copyright and license, and will be subject to future changes in tmuxomatic or related projects.